-2.4.1.2- Third Year Students: Literature and Civilisation Studies
+2.4.1.2- Third Year Students: Literature and Civilisation Studies credits in the British and American Studies branch in their third academic years, see table 2.3 below.

 The target students of this study are the third year LMD students who are specialised in the field of literature and civilisation studies.